semuconsulting/pyspartn/README.md

 The following examples are available in the /examples folder:

 1. `sparnparser.py` - illustrates how to parse SPARTN messages from a binary input file.
+2. `rxmpmp_extract_spartn.py` - ilustrates how to parse SPARTN messages from the payload of a UBX RXM-PMP message output by an L-Band correction receiver (e.g. D9S).

 ---
 ## <a name="gui">Graphical Client</a>